The Chronicles of Narnia movies in order The Chronicles of Narnia Marathon

 Extra Binge Tips for Your Narnia Movie Marathon

 Want to take your Narnia fantasy world experience to the next level?
-Consider pairing your marathon with the Narnia hardcover books or the Narnia box set.
+You might want to think about pairing your marathon with the Narnia hardcover books or the Narnia box set.
 Need a break between films?
-Check out the Narnia video games from the 2000s or dive into the behind-the-scenes featurettes to see how Aslan was brought to life with CGI and Liam Neeson's voice work.
+Take a look at the Narnia video games from the 2000s, or check out the behind-the-scenes featurettes to see how they brought Aslan to life with CGI and Liam Neeson's voice work.
+And if you're watching with friends, make it a themed night.
+Think Turkish Delight as a snack (Edmund-approved), medieval outfits, or a quiz between films.
+Does anyone remember Peter's sword's name?
+Or which faun Lucy first meets?
+That's right, Mr. Tumnus is a permanent fixture.

-What's Next for Narnia?
+What's next for Narnia?

 Though the original film series ends after three parts, there are rumors that Netflix is working on a reboot of the Narnia franchise.
-Whether it will be a series or new films is yet to be confirmed, but for fans of children's fantasy classics, there's hope.
-Until then, this marathon is the perfect way to fall in love again with a world where good and evil, faith and doubt, fantasy and reality converge.
+We don't know if it'll be a series or new films yet, but there's hope for fans of classic children's fantasy.
+Until then, this marathon is the perfect way to fall in love again with a world where good and evil, faith and doubt, fantasy and reality all come together.
+So whether you're stepping into Narnia's snowy landscape for the first time or have long dreamed of meeting Aslan, this movie marathon is your portal to another world.
+Trust us, you don't want to miss the door that opens in that old, dusty wardrobe.
+Happy binging!